LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 of the kind that tastes so well,

-so she kept it to herself too,
+so she kept it to herself,

 that was such a shame.